 Absolutely not!
 AIDS Walk Los Angeles began as a protest march in response to the AIDS epidemic in 1985, and we value that history.
 We remain an accessible event for all.

-For 2021, we requested that everyone who registered fundraise at least $30 so that we can care for the people who have been hit hardest by this year’s hardship.
-If you would like to donate to APLA Health in the event’s off-season (November – June), please go here: Donate.
+For 2022, we request that everyone who registers fundraise at least $30 so that we can care for the people who have been hit hardest by the turbulence of recent years.

 How many people do I need to form a team?

 A team is simply a group of two or more people that registers to raise funds and walk together.
-More than 2,000 teams sign up each year, and include companies, schools, religious institutions, or other organizations in the LA area.
-Many friends and family teams also participate, some of whom walk in memory of those they have lost, or to support friends and family living with HIV/AIDS.
+Hundreds of teams sign up each year, and these include companies, schools, religious institutions, or other organizations in the LA area.
+Many friends and family teams also participate, some of whom walk in memory of those they have lost or to support friends and family living with HIV/AIDS.

 Teams can range in size from two to more than 1,000 walkers.
-Each team is given their own dedicated AIDS Walk staff person who will help you navigate fundraising, provide support to you and your team, and communicate updates about other opportunities or information.
+Each team is given their own dedicated AIDS Walk staff person who will help navigate fundraising, provide support to the team, and communicate updates about other opportunities or information.

 What is a Matching Gift?

 Matching Gifts, or Matching Grants, are sometimes offered by companies to support their employees’ philanthropic efforts.
 A company might offer to match an employee’s donation at 1:1, meaning Matching Gifts are a great way to quickly double your donations and make an even bigger impact.